Announcing the New Mock Pediatrics Shelf/Clerkship Exam

 The Mock Pediatrics Shelf/Clerkship Exam is located in your Boost Box (on the home page of your desktop/laptop Rosh Review account).
 It contains 100 questions and comprehensive explanations to help you prepare for the NBME Pediatrics Shelf Exam.

-Categories covered include topics such as allergic disorders, growth and development, and bacterial pathogens with a few “zebras” to keep you on your toes.
+Categories covered in our pediatric shelf exam practice questions include topics such as allergic disorders, growth and development, and bacterial pathogens with a few “zebras” to keep you on your toes.

 Here is an example of a question and explanation:

 An 8-year-old boy presents to the office for new concerns of recurrent gross hematuria.
 He has no significant past medical or surgical history.
 Family history is significant for a maternal uncle “with some kidney issue” that mother cannot recall.
 Labs are ordered and are significant for a serum creatinine of 3.0 mg/dL.
 After consultation with a pediatric nephrologist, a renal biopsy is performed.
 The pathologic specimen shows splitting of the glomerular basement membrane and abnormal immunostaining for type IV collagen.
 What other finding is associated with this diagnosis?

 D. Ventricular septal defect